Changi Airport's Terminal 4 welcomes first flight

 Passengers who were on the flight were given a goodie tote bag containing a plush toy, fan, and cardholder.
 They also received orchids upon disembarking from the plane and were greeted with a performance by local instrumental band Lorong Boys at the baggage belt.

-One passenger, Mdm Rameza, said: "It was very good.
-There were live performances and goodies, and operations were very smooth."
+"It was very good.
+There were live performances and goodies, and operations were very smooth," said one passenger Mdm Rameza.

 Another passenger, Mr Mohammed Hossenbux, said: "The whole process was very efficient.
 It only took me 15 minutes to walk from the plane exit to get out of here (arrival hall)."